CatenaTools/documentation/Writerside/topics/Apple-Authentication.md

 - **SSL Certificate**

-  Since Apple requires the the redirect URI to be `https` we’ll need a certificate for `apple.localhost`
+  Since Apple requires the redirect URI to be `https` we’ll need a certificate for `apple.localhost`

   Luckily Caddy handles all this for us and you just need to download the certificate off the docker container and add it to your machine as a trusted certificate.
 The root.crt on the container is located here: `/data/caddy/pki/authorities/local/root.crt`